So Evil My Love: Production

 So Evil My Love began principal photography at Denham Studios and on location in London, on 6 May and wrapped production on 12 August 1947.
 Although the lead roles were played by Hollywood actors Milland, Todd and Fitzgerald, each British-born star had made their mark first in their homeland.
 However, Todd would make only one Hollywood film, The Paradine Case.

 Critical reception

 Bosley Crowther in his review for The New York Times wrote, "Withal, there is too much confusion of a rather commonplace plot in the script prepared by Ronald Miller and Leonard Spigelgass.
 Too much time is wasted with tempting yet trivial details of a complex maneuver at extortion to maintain anxiety.
 So, by the time the poison is passing and the big retribution scenes set in, the audience is likely to be meandering down the street several blocks ahead of them."

-More recently, the TV Guide called it "... an intriguing film, although a little on the talky side.
+In their 1968 critical study, Hollywood in the Forties, Charles Higham and Joel Greenberg call So Evil My Love an "impressive record of a woman's greed."The chief fascination of the film, full of fog, ferns and plush... lies in its portrait of will.
+Behind the discreet Victorian front of Olivia Harwood we are made to feel a psyche of refined steel.
+As we follow her into her employers house, as we see her conflict with his mother and finally poison him, sending her friend to the galows, we watch her every move with the fascination of a chess audience.
+Each gambit is ploted with care, each tiny victory marked up, until we are totally involved in her fate, and Ann Todd's portrait of the character is a masterpiece of the actress's art.More recently, the TV Guide called it "... an intriguing film, although a little on the talky side.
 The performances are excellent throughout, with Milland shining as the cad, the type of role in which he excelled."
 Further, Jay Seaver at the eFilmCritic.com noted "... an enjoyably pulpy bit of gaslight crime"; and film critic Nick Beal atNoiroftheweek called it "incandescently splendid."